Rates From

 Day 5: Zambezi River

-- We leave the South Luangwa and fly direction Lower Zambezi (South).
+- We leave the South Luangwa and fly in the direction of the Lower Zambezi National Park.

 - Chongwe River Camp is our home for the next three days, located on the confluence of the Chongwe and Zambezi rivers.